-Skyscanner is a great flight deal tracker because they also include budget airlines; whereas, other third party flight trackers do not.
+Skyscanner is a great flight deal tracker because they also include some budget airlines; whereas, other third party flight trackers often do not.

 You can also sign up for a Skyscanner price alert for any particular flight route in case of any secret travel deals or airfare mistakes.